Ellen Goldsmith-Vein: Early life

-Ellen Goldsmith-Vein was born in Los Angeles in 1963.
+Ellen Lee Goldsmith was born in Los Angeles in 1963.
 She was raised in La Jolla, San Diego.
 She attended Hollins University and graduated from UCLA in 1986 with a Bachelor of Science degree in Sociology and received an honorary Doctor of Laws degree from Hollins University in 2014.

 Career

 Goldsmith-Vein founded the Gotham Group, a diversified management and production company serving the entertainment industry, in 1993, after the death of her partner in Atlas Management, Stuart Kaplan.
 Five years later, in 1999, Gotham Group merged with Michael Ovitz's Artist Management Group.
 As CEO of The Gotham Group, she signed a $300 million contract with the government of South Korea to make eight animated movies in 2008, in conjunction with The Weinstein Company.

 Goldsmith-Vein is also a television and film producer.
 She was nominated for an Emmy Award in 2008 for her work on the television series Creature Comforts, which went on to win an Annie Award.
 She produced The Maze Runner film series which has grossed $1 billion at the box office worldwide.
-The third installment of the series, "The Death Cure," released on January 26, 2018.
+The third installment of the series, The Death Cure, released on January 26, 2018.

 She produced the films Stargirl and the sequel Hollywood Stargirl for Disney+, based on the best-selling work of author Jerry Spinelli, with America's Got Talent winner Grace VanderWaal making her film debut as the eponymous lead, Stargirl Caraway.
 She produced the animated feature film Wendell & Wild at Netflix in collaboration with Jordan Peele and acclaimed director Henry Selick and starring the voice talent of Key & Peele and Lyric Ross.
 Goldsmith-Vein/The Gotham Group also produced My Best Friend’s Exorcism, based on the Grady Hendrix novel of the same name, directed by Damon Thomas, and starring Elsie Fisher, Amiah Miller, Cathy Ang, and Rachel Ogechi Kanu for Amazon.
+Goldsmith-Vein/The Gotham Group will next be producing Justin Lin's upcoming film The Last Days of John Allen Chau which will be directed by Justin Lin.
+In March 2024 it was announced that Goldsmith-Vein along with Scott Stuber and Eric Robinson would produce the film Deliver Me from Nowhere for 20th Century Studios.
+The film is based on the book of the same name and is about the recording of Bruce Springsteen's 1982 album, Nebraska.
+The film will star Jeremy Allen White as Springsteen.

 In television, Goldsmith-Vein and Gotham have a first-look deal at 20th Television, a division of The Walt Disney Company.
 The Gotham Group is currently in production on the animated series The Search for WondLa for Apple, based on Tony DiTerlizzi’s bestselling book trilogy published by Simon & Schuster, and Percy Jackson for Disney+, based on the blockbuster series by Rick Riordan for Hyperion Books.
 Gotham is also in production on The Spiderwick Chronicles series with Paramount Television, also for Disney+.
 Gotham is in post-production on Washington Black for Hulu, based on Esi Edugyan’s critically acclaimed novel, alongside Selwyn Hinds and Sterling K. Brown.